theriftlab/immanuel-python/docs/5-settings.md

 The `setup` module contains a `settings` class for changing Immanuel's default settings.
 Sensible defaults have been set out of the box, such as which chart objects to include, the preferred house system, aspect rules and orbs, dignity scores, Part of Fortune calculation etc. Many of the defaults are set to match those of astro.com but are easily overridden with Immanuel's built-in constants.
 Once a setting is changed, it will be applied to all subsequent charts until changed again.

-## Example
+## Quick Example

-To specify a house system or MC progression method:
+To specify a different house system or MC progression method:

 ```python
 from immanuel import charts